-Right-click an Action Channel, in the Stage Tree, to open the Action Channel context menu (see also Working with Action Channels in the Stage Tree).
+Right-click an Action Channel, in the Stage Tree, to open the Action Channel context menu (see also Action Channels).

 - Rename: Makes it possible to rename an Action Channel (see To Rename an Action Channel). - Delete [Action Channel]: Deletes an action channel (see To Delete an Action Channel).